Endeavour (TV series): Series 7 (2020)

-Series 7 begins with 'Oracle'.
-On New Year's Eve, 1969, which sees Morse on leave in Venice with an Italian woman.
+Series 7 begins with "Oracle" on New Year's Eve, 1969, which sees Morse on leave in Venice with an Italian woman.
 On New Year's Day, the body of Molly Andrews is found by a canal with a broken neck.
 Morse returns to Oxford a week into the murder investigation, and he and Thursday clash over progress in the case after Bright suggests Morse look over the evidence.
 Dr Naomi Benford believes a subject of her psychic studies might have had a vision about the murder.
-Dr Benford is later found at the bottom of a stairwell, murdered by a colleague who misinterpreted her behaviour as romantic interest.
-The police suspect that Molly was killed by her boyfriend, Carl Sturgiss, although Morse has doubts.
+Benford is later found at the bottom of a stairwell, murdered by a colleague who misinterpreted her behaviour as romantic interest.
+The police suspect that Molly was killed by her boyfriend, Carl Sturgiss, but Morse has doubts.
 Morse meets Ludo, an old acquaintance with whom he strikes up a friendship.
-Morse is later introduced to Ludo's wife, Violetta, who is Morse's lover from Venice.
+Morse is later introduced to Ludo's wife, Violetta, Morse's lover from Venice.

-In Episode 2, 'Raga' shows tensions between the Asian community and far-right political groups in the build-up to a general election.
+Episode 2, "Raga", shows tensions between the Asian community and far-right political groups in the build-up to a general election.
 A delivery driver from an Indian restaurant is found dead in the home of a celebrity chef.
 Morse breaks things off with Violetta but she turns up at his home and they embrace.
 Thursday is haunted by Molly Andrews' murder and regularly walks along the towpath where it happened.

-In Episode 3, 'Zenana', the body of Brigit Mulcahy is found by the canal.
+In Episode 3, "Zenana", the body of Brigit Mulcahy is found by the canal.
 Carl Sturgiss also knew Brigit and is arrested and charged with both her and Molly's murders.
-Thursday blames Morse for the fact they didn't charge Sturgiss earlier.
-However, soon the body of undergraduate Petra Connolly is found near the canal, and Sturgiss is released.
+Thursday blames Morse for not charging Sturgiss earlier, but soon the body of undergraduate Petra Connolly is found near the canal, and Sturgiss is released.
 Morse and Thursday argue again and Morse says he'll put in for a transfer.
-Morse has been conducting an affair with Violetta, but Ludo finds out about the affair and Violetta chooses to stay with her husband.
+Morse has been conducting an affair with Violetta, but Ludo finds out about it and Violetta chooses to stay with her husband.
 Thursday has to break it to Bright that his wife, who was in remission from cancer, has died in a freak accident.
-Thursday is angry when Morse connects her death to his investigations into a spate of 'freak accidents' around Oxford, but Strange agrees to help.
-Morse believes the 'accidents' are due to someone buying up life insurance policies, then committing murder to cash in.
+Thursday is angry when Morse connects her death to his investigations into a spate of "freak accidents" around Oxford, but Strange agrees to help.
+Morse believes the "accidents" are due to someone buying up life insurance policies, then committing murder to cash in.
 Strange finds Sturgiss in a house where one of the accidents happened, and Morse comes in time to save Strange when he discovers Sturgiss has his sister captive.
-The towpath murders were committed by Sturgiss after all, and the murder of Petra by a copycat.
+The towpath murders were committed by Sturgiss after all, and Petra's murder by a copycat.
 Morse goes to Venice, as he believes Ludo is the person running the insurance scam and causing the accidents.
-Ludo meets Morse in a cemetery, attacks Violetta and flees.
+Ludo meets him in a cemetery, attacks Violetta and flees.
 Ludo is shot by Thursday, who has followed Morse; Violetta then dies in Morse's arms.